 In terms of the funding costs and effective tax ratios for different sectors, SOEs tend to pay lower effective tax rates than private firms in most cases (Figure 14).
-Consumer goods and semiconductors are the only two exceptions.
-For consumer goods, one of the underlying reasons could be the continuous push by the Chinese government for a consumption-based economy, which needs the support of private firms.
-For semiconductors, the development of new technology and innovation clearly needs private firms, which are often more efficient.
+Consumer goods, semiconductors and renewables are the only exceptions.
+For consumer goods, one of the underlying reasons could be the continuous push by the Chinese government for a consumption-based economy.
+On semiconductors, the development of new technology and innovation clearly needs private firms, which are often more efficient.
+With the ongoing push of green energy, renewables also seem to benefit from a lower tax expense.
+All of the three sectors have a relatively high private ownership.

 On potentially subsidised cost of funding, SOEs seem to have a clear advantage in all sectors except semiconductors.
 This might be explained by the strategic importance of the semiconductor sector and the large pool of public resources made available under Chinese innovation programmes and the various special funds that specifically target semiconductors.
 In other words, in highly strategic sectors, private companies seem to be well supported by the government.